-An Opportunity Transfer (O.T.) is a carefully planned school- or District-initiated transfer of a student within LAUSD schools for remedial and corrective reasons.
+- An Opportunity Transfer (O.T.) is a carefully planned school- or District-initiated transfer of a student within LAUSD schools for remedial and/or corrective reasons.
 It is issued as an alternative means of correction to address student misconduct after prior interventions have failed to bring about proper conduct or when the student's continued enrollment at the current school presents a safety risk to others.
 The purpose of an O.T. is to minimize factors that interrupt the academic process, and thus to create a school climate that is safe and conducive to learning for all.
 To minimize disruption to the academic process, an O.T. may not be issued or terminated within the last six weeks of each semester.
-All student transfers shall be recorded and documented in the District's My Integrated Student Information System (MiSiS).

-- An O.T. may not exceed one calendar year unless both the parent/education rights holder (ERH) and the school agree. - Opportunity Transfers may be issued only one time during the student's attendance in elementary school, twice during middle school, and twice during high school. - It is the responsibility of the sending school to ensure that the student has enrolled at the receiving school.
-If an O.T. is cancelled, Attachment D of BUL-6362 Opportunity Transfer (O.T.) - Policy and Procedures must be submitted to the Local District Administrator of Operations (AOO). - If an O.T. is cancelled, the cancelling school must ensure that the student has reenrolled back to the original sending school. - There is no such thing as an O.T. for a student with disabilities.
-To ensure a change of placement is appropriate, an IEP team must convene and conduct a thorough review of the student's program and services, including a "manifestation determination" to ensure that the student's Behavior Intervention Plan (BIP) is appropriately developed or modified.
-Similarly, a student with disabilities placed in or served with accommodations under Section 504 in general education must have a "manifestation determination" conducted and any appropriate updates to Section 504 plans as warranted before any disciplinary change of placement. - The "Stay Put" clause in federal law (Individuals with Disabilities Education Act) prohibits schools from transferring a student with an IEP for discipline if a parent disagrees with the IEP(The exception to this prohibition is the authorized 45-day alternative placement when the violation involves weapons or drugs or inflicting serious bodily injury).
+All student transfers shall be recorded and documented in the District's My Integrated Student Information System (MiSiS). - An O.T. may not exceed one calendar year unless both the parent/education rights holder (ERH) and the school agree. - Opportunity Transfers may be issued only one time during the student's attendance in elementary school, twice during middle school, and twice during high school. - It is the responsibility of the sending school to ensure that the student has enrolled at the receiving school.
+If an O.T. is cancelled, Attachment D of BUL-6362 Opportunity Transfer (O.T.) - Policy and Procedures must be submitted to the Region Administrator of Operations (AOO). - If an O.T. is cancelled, the cancelling school must ensure that the student has reenrolled back to the original sending school. - The O.T. process does not apply to a student with a disability who has an IEP. - To ensure a change of placement is appropriate, an IEP team must convene and conduct a thorough review of the student's program and services, including a "Manifestation Determination Analysis (MDA)" to ensure that the student's Behavior Intervention Plan (BIP) is appropriately developed or modified. - Students with a Section 504 Plan may not be transferred through the O.T. process until a manifestation determination meeting has been held and the team determined that: (1) the conduct in question was not caused by, or had a direct and substantial relationship to, the child's disability; or (2) the conduct was not the direct result of the District's failure to implement the Section 504 Plan.
+For detailed guidelines, refer to BUL-4692, Section 504 of the Rehabilitation Act of 1973, November 7, 2022. - The "Stay Put" clause in federal law (Individuals with Disabilities Education Improvement Act [IDEIA]) prohibits schools from changing the placement of a student with an IEP for discipline purposes if a parent disagrees with the IEP (The exception to this prohibition is the authorized 45-day alternative placement when the violation involves weapons, drugs or inflicting serious bodily injury as defined in IDEIA and District policy).